php-fig/fig-standards/proposed/clock-meta.md

 interfaces, and some relying on overloading (extending) the Clock class to mock the current time.

-These implementations all provide a `now`-method which returns a `DateTimeImmutable`-object.
-As the `DateTimeImmutable`-object allows to retieve the Unix-Timestamp by calling `getTimestamp()` or `format('u.U')` this interface does not define any special methods to retieve a Unix-Timestamp or any other form of time-information apart from retrieving the `DateTimeImmutable`-object.
+These implementations all provide a `now()` method which returns a `DateTimeImmutable` object.
+As the `DateTimeImmutable` object allows retrieving the Unix timestamp, by calling `getTimestamp()` or `format('u.U')`, this interface does not define any special methods to retrieve a Unix timestamp or any other time information that is not available from a `DateTimeImmutable` object.

 ### 4.2 Timezones